 There are two entrances to the broad one at either end of the big meander in the Yare before and after the village of Brundall.
 Today only the section known as Bargate is navigable to hire craft; further exploration of the broad can be undertook by canoe or other similar craft, but take care not to get lost.
 Bargate is popular for mud-weighting overnight.

 River Yare at Brundall

 The riverside at Brundall mainly consists of holiday bungalows and boatyards, these provide very little opportunity for hire craft to moor other than at Brooms Boatyard.
 Here you will find a new café bar called The Food Vault.
 Check out Brooms website for opening times etc. Mooring for hire craft is also available at Silverline on Hobroughs Dyke.
 The village proper is set back beyond the railway on a hill overlooking the river.
-Here you will find a Budgens supermarket open from 6am to 10pm.
+Here you will find a Co-op supermarket open from 6am to 10pm.
 There are a good number of take-aways offering Indian and Chinese cuisine.
 On the riverside estate you will find the Yare Pub and the newly opened East Hills Cafe Bistro.
 The Yare pub closed in December 2021.

 Hobroughs Dyke leads of the River Yare opposite Coldham Hall Tavern, it allows access to the boatyards on the Riverside Estate.
 At one time there were many hire bases along the dyke, at the time of writing I understand there is now just one, Silverline Marine.
 Silverline are members of the Broads Hire Boat Federation, overnight moorings are freely available here if space permits.